weaviate/weaviate-io/developers/weaviate/search/generative.md

 ## Grouped task

 A `grouped task` works by generating a response for the entire query results set.

-When using generative search with grouped task, it is optional to specify which properties to use in the task.
+When using generative search with a `grouped task` the required parameter is the user prompt.
+By default, the entire set of properties are included in the combined prompt unless [specified otherwise](#grouped-task-property-selection).

+### Example

 In the below example, the query:
 1. Retrieves three `JeopardyQuestion` objects related to `cute animals`,
-1. Prepares a prompt for the whole dataset, and
+1. Combines the user prompt with the set of retrieved objects to build the grouped task,
-1. Retrieves generated text the one prompt, which is included in the response to the user.
+1. Retrieves one generated text using the grouped task, and
+1. Returns the generated text as a part of the first object returned, as well as the requested `points` property.

 Note that the prompt includes information about the type of the animal (from the `answer` property), even though the `answer` property is not explicitly retrieved.